 Roberts would eventually meet his end off the coast of Africa in combat with the Royal Navy in 1722.
-Having just plundered a merchant vessel, and with one of his ships already captured by the British, Roberts attempted to escape and took on broadside fire which killed him where he stood.
+Having just plundered a merchant’s vessel, and with one of his ships already captured by the British, Roberts attempted to escape and took on broadside fire, killing him where he stood.

 The Age of Pirates

 Though we have since romanticized the Golden Age of Piracy in movies and books, it’s doubtless sea travel would have been quite intimidating back then.
 If we lived during the time, we might have looked upon news of pirate activities in the same way we do terrorists and hijackers today.

 Pirates were hunted and despised, enemies of every government with few places to hide.
 Most had short careers with few successes, and most died far before their time.

 Nevertheless, men (and a couple of ladies) of varied backgrounds, creeds, and nationalities took to the seas dreaming of riches, even though most of their brethren ended up at the end of a hangman’s noose.
 For them, it was far better to live the exciting but shortened pirate’s life than endure the mundane existence of an ordinary man.

 - Famous Pirate: Calico Rackham Jack, The Way of the Pirates